Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{pectral} analysis using Welch’s method \cite{Welch1967,Papoulis} is the most common approach to noise characterization.
-This method estimates power spectral densities (PSD) and cross-spectral densities (CPSD) of multivariate noise time series from their properly normalized discrete Fourier transforms, known as periodograms.

-To enhance estimate precision and quantify uncertainty, Welch’s method divides the time series into $M$ equal-length possibly overlapping segments, generating $M$ periodogram samples.
-A common frequentist approach estimates the PSD and CPSD by averaging these samples, with uncertainty proportional to the standard deviation of the mean.
-This relies on the central limit theorem, assuming that averaging rapidly yields Gaussian statistics suitable for confidence level predictions.

-However, spectral resolution decreases with $M$, and in many applications, particularly those at very low frequency, $M$ must remain small, sometimes even $M = 1$.
+Spectral analysis based on Welch’s method \cite{Welch1967,Papoulis} is the standard approach for noise characterization.
+In this framework, power spectral densities (PSD) and cross-spectral densities (CPSD) of multivariate noise time series are estimated from properly normalized discrete Fourier transforms, known as periodograms.\\ To improve the precision of these estimates and to quantify their uncertainty, Welch’s method partitions the time series into $M$ equal-length, possibly overlapping segments, yielding $M$ independent (or very weakly correlated) periodogram samples.
+In the usual frequentist approach, PSD and CPSD are obtained by averaging these samples, with uncertainties scaling as the standard deviation of the mean.
+This procedure relies on the central limit theorem, which ensures that the averaged estimates rapidly approach Gaussian statistics, enabling the construction of confidence intervals.\\ However, spectral resolution decreases with decreasing $M$, and in many applications, particularly those at very low frequency, $M$ is inevitably small, sometimes even $M = 1$.
 As $M$ decreases, the Gaussianity assumption becomes increasingly inaccurate, leading, for instance, to paradoxical outcomes such as non-negligible probabilities for negative PSD values.
-At $M = 1$, the frequentist approach becomes entirely infeasible.
-In such cases, Bayesian inference, free from these limitations, remains the only viable approach.
+At $M = 1$, the frequentist approach becomes entirely inapplicable.
+By contrast, a Bayesian framework does not suffer from these limitations and remains well-defined even in this regime.